-- HS.C1.1 Explain the significance of civic values to a well-functioning constitutional republic. - HS.C1.2 Evaluate how society and political systems in different contexts promote civic virtue and democratic principles established by the founding documents.

-- HS.C1.3 Explain and use deliberative processes implemented in various civic and political institutions. - HS.C1.4 Analyze the evolution of civic virtues, democratic principles, constitutional rights, and human rights.
+- HS.C1.1 Explain the significance of civic values to a well-functioning constitutional republic. - HS.C1.2 Evaluate how society and political systems in different contexts promote civic virtue and democratic principles established by the founding documents. - HS.C1.3 Explain and use deliberative processes implemented in various civic and political institutions. - HS.C1.4 Analyze the evolution of civic virtues, democratic principles, constitutional rights, and human rights.

-- HS.C2.1 Explain the importance of individual participation in civic and political institutions. - HS.C2.2 Analyze the role of citizens in the United States political system over time and compare this to the role of citizens in other political systems. - HS.C2.3 Evaluate the evolution of ideals and rights established in historical documents, legislation, executive actions, and court cases. - HS.C2.4 Analyze the responsibilities of citizens. - HS.C2.5 Evaluate the evolution of ideals and rights established in historical documents, legislation, executive actions, and court cases. - HS.C2.6 Compare the rights guaranteed in Arizona Constitution to those in the United States Constitution. - HS.C2.7 Evaluate the contributions of individuals and groups, including Arizonans, who have played a role in promoting civic and democratic principles.
+- HS.C2.1 Explain the importance of individual participation in civic and political institutions. - HS.C2.2 Analyze the role of citizens in the United States political system over time and compare this to the role of citizens in other political systems. - HS.C2.3 Evaluate the evolution of ideals and rights established in historical documents, legislation, executive actions, and court cases. - HS.C2.4 Analyze the responsibilities of citizens. - HS.C2.5 Compare the rights guaranteed in Arizona Constitution to those in the United States Constitution. - HS.C2.6 Evaluate the contributions of individuals and groups, including Arizonans, who have played a role in promoting civic and democratic principles.